-are m features that peer reviewers evaluate for a paper on a certain topic (recall that quality standards are paper-specific).
-A paper is represented by its feature coordinates $x_1, x_2, ..., x_m$ , which provide a numerical 'score' for how that paper does on each feature.
-We imagine that for each feature there is a 'golden mean' (possibly relative to the value of the other features) such that both more and less of that feature would make the paper worse in the eyes of the reviewer.
+In this section we expand on the previous section's model by including reviewers' reasons for giving a particular (numerical) quality judgement.
+We represent these reasons by thinking of articles as having a number of features and peer reviewers as having opinions on which combinations of features make for a high-quality article.
+More specifically, we assume there are m features that peer reviewers evaluate for an article on a certain topic (recall that quality standards are article-specific). an article is represented by its feature coordinates x_1, x_2, \dots, x_m , which provide a numerical 'score' for how that article does on each feature.
+We imagine that for each feature there is a 'golden mean' (possibly relative to the value of the other features) such that both more and less of that feature would make the article worse in the eyes of the reviewer

-For example, say that for a given paper feature 1 concerns the paper's discussion of the external validity of its results, so $x_1$ indicates how the paper scores on this feature.
-A low value of $x_1$ might indicate that the discussion unnecessarily constrains the external validity (compared to what is justified per the scores on other features); a high value then says that the discussion generalizes the study's results too widely (in ways not sufficiently supported by the evidence).
+For example, say that for a given article feature 1 concerns the article's discussion of the external validity of its results, so x_1 indicates how the article scores on this feature.
+A low value of x_1 might indicate that the discussion unnecessarily constrains the external validity (compared to what is justified per the scores on other features); a high value then says that the discussion generalizes the study's results too widely (in ways not sufficiently supported by the evidence).
 A medium value indicates a sensible discussion that avoids unsupported claims.

 What might the set of features look like?
 Since our argument goes through regardless, we can remain agnostic between the following suggestions.
 First, the features might be Kuhn's criteria for theory choice: empirical adequacy, simplicity, and so on.
-Second, the features might be some variation on those that peer reviewers are explicitly asked to score papers on by journals, such as novelty and methodological soundness.
-Third, our preferred option, the features might be anything and everything peer reviewers use to evaluate papers, at as fine-grained a level as possible.
+Second, the features might be some variation on those that peer reviewers are explicitly asked to score articles on by journals, such as novelty and methodological soundness.
+Third, our preferred option, the features might be anything and everything peer reviewers use to evaluate articles, at as fine-grained a level as possible.

-According to our intersubjectivity assumption, any given paper has an (intersubjectively agreed) quality.
-We conceive of both a paper's quality and any given reviewer's opinion of its quality as a function of that paper's feature coordinates $x_1, \ldots, x_m$ .
-Quality can then be characterized as something that looks like an epistemic landscape (in the sense of Weisberg and Muldoon [2009]; Alexander et al. [2015]; Thoma [2015]): each m-dimensional point $x = (x_1, \ldots, x_m)$ represents a possible paper, and the height of the landscape at that point is the quality of that paper.
-We define the function $f : \mathbb{R}^m \to [0, \infty)$ to describe this epistemic landscape.
-That is, f(x) is the intersubjective quality of a paper with characteristics x.
+According to our intersubjectivity assumption, any given article has an (intersubjectively agreed) quality.
+We conceive of both an article's quality and any given reviewer's opinion of its quality as a function of that article's feature coordinates x_1, \dots, x_m .

+Quality can then be characterized as something that looks like an epistemic landscape (in the sense of Weisberg and Muldoon [2009]; Alexander et al. [2015]; Thoma [2015]): each m-dimensional point $x = (x_1, ..., x_m)$ represents a possible article, and the height of the landscape at that point is the quality of that article.
+We define the function $f: \mathbb{R}^m \to [0, \infty)$ to describe this epistemic landscape.
+That is, f(x) is the intersubjective quality of an article with characteristics x.

-In accordance with our competence assumption, peer reviewers (whether crowd-sourced or journal-solicited) assess the quality of a paper.
+In accordance with our competence assumption, peer reviewers (whether crowd-sourced or journal-solicited) assess the quality of an article.
 However, they are not perfect.
 First, they may be biased in that the combinations of features they value highly are different from the combinations that really constitute intersubjective quality.
-Second, there may be measurement error: peer reviewers may make mistakes in evaluating a paper on some or all features.
-We roll these two types of errors into a single bias $b_i$ for reviewer i.
-The bias $b_i$ is an m-dimensional point representing the total distortion in reviewer i's assessment of quality, such that the reviewer's evaluation of a paper with characteristics x will be $f(x + b_i)$ .
+Second, there may be measurement error: peer reviewers may make mistakes in evaluating an article on some or all features.
+We roll these two types of errors into a single bias b_i for reviewer i.
+The bias b_i is an m-dimensional point representing the total distortion in reviewer i's assessment of quality, such that the reviewer's evaluation of an article with characteristics x will be $f(x + b_i)$.